biocatchltd/heksher-py/docs/setting.rst

     .. method:: add_validator(validator: collections.abc.Callable)

-        Adds a validator to be called the setting's rules are updated.
+        Adds a validator to be called when the setting's rules are updated.

         :param validator: A callable that processes a rule and returns its new value.
 The callable should accept 3 positional arguments: The rule's value, the rule's exact-match context variables, and the setting object